hulkinBrain/Pixelbased-GradCAM/Readme.md

 Python 3 with numpy and opencv is required to run data augmentation script if data from backend is not available

 ## Data Augmentation
-Since currently the backend is not available, run the `augmentData.py` script to create augmented GradCAM pixels for each pixel in the image.
+Since currently the backend is not available, Create a virtual environment using `requirements.txt` and then run the `augmentData.py` script to create augmented GradCAM pixels for each pixel in the image.
 Run the following command in CMD:

-    >>> augmentData.py "path/to/image/image.jpg"
+    python augmentData.py "path/to/image/image.jpg"

 	[100% completed]
-    GradCAM data for [2007_000738] generated in [web/data/2007_000738/2007_000738.csv]
+    GradCAM data for [2007_000738] generated in [path/to/image/image.csv]

  It will output the csv file in